ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

    - apiKey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - collectionId: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.

-   By default, live features update from the server is enabled.
-To turn off live features update, see [feature operations](#ac-golang-example).
-   {: note}

 1. *Optional*: You can work offline with local feature file and perform [feature operations](#ac-golang-example).
 After setting the `collectionId`, follow the below step:

    ```javascript